PhasecoreX/docker-red-discordbot/README.md

 ## Updates
 If you hear that Red-Discordbot was updated, simply issue the `[p]restart` command.
 Red-Discordbot will gracefully shut down, and if you have set up your container to always restart (`--restart always`), it will come back up after updating to the latest version.
 If you do not have automatic restart enabled for the docker container, just rerun the above comand and Red-Discordbod will update itself and start.

+Alternatively, consider using the [UpdateNotify](https://github.com/PhasecoreX/PCXCogs) cog I created to get notifications when Red-Discordbot updates!

 ## Notes
 This image will run Red-Discordbot as a non-root user.
 This is great, until you want to install any cogs that depend on external libraries or pip packages.
 To get around this, the image will run Red-Discordbot in a python virtual environment.
 You can see this in the directory `/data/venv`.
 This allows for Red-Discordbot to install any package it wants as the non-root user.
 This also allows for Red-Discordbot to always be up-to-date when it first launches.